 After years of contemplating whether or not the trendy body jewellery was right for you, you finally took the plunge and got a nipple piercing.
 But you've noticed a few red flags since then: The area around the piercing is unusually warm, swollen, and secreting a discoloured discharge.
 You start to wonder, Is this an infection?

-Ahead, they tell us the symptoms to look out for, the treatments that'll work best, and exactly WTF to do with your jewellery after you notice something wrong.
+Ahead, they tell us the symptoms to look out for and the treatments that'll work best.
 Of course, nothing you'll read online is as helpful as seeking a medical opinion from your physician in person.
 If you're really worried, give your doctor a call, book an appointment, and then read below.

 Do nipple piercings get infected easily?

 The good news is that piercing infections aren't all that common; it's more likely to be an allergic reaction, says Thompson.
 Even so, people with nipple piercings are more likely to contract a piercing-related infection than someone with a hole in their ear or nose cartilage.

 How do you know if your nipple piercing is infected?